 The impact of endowed academic positions doesn't end there.
 They fund key academic roles in perpetuity, free annual salary dollars to support additional hiring and help maintain our low student-faculty ratio.

-The We Do Campaign aims to raise $125 million for endowed professorships and chairs.
+WE DO, The Campaign for Bucknell University, aims to raise $125 million for endowed professorships and chairs.

 Related: Endowed fellowships

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.